SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

             ```

     2. Build both containers and measure the time it takes to build them.
 How much faster is it to build the ONNX
-        container compared to the Pytorch container?
+        container compared to the PyTorch container?

         ??? success "Solution"